-Irish weather is famously unpredictable and rain showers can happen at any moment.
-But with an average temperature range of 12°C (53°F) to 19°C (66°F), August is the most pleasant time to go to Ireland on vacation.
-From sightseeing and festivals to road trips along the spectacular coastline, the summer really brings the country to life.
+Scottish weather is famously unpredictable and rain showers can happen at any moment.
+But with an average temperature range of 12°C (53°F) to 19°C (66°F), August is the most pleasant time to go to Scotland on vacation.
+From sightseeing, visits to historic castles and road trips along the spectacular coastline or up into the Scottish Highlands, the summer really brings the country to life.
 Here are the best things to see and do whilst you’re here.

 With long periods of dusk in the north, this is a great time to experience evening hikes in the hills.
 Head to Loch Affric and Glen Affric in the Highlands for the most incredible views after sundown.
 Pick a night that’s clear, warm and settled and follow good foot paths to stay safe.
 Bring a head torch and warm layers as the temperature can drop dramatically at night.

 Another excellent route for walking at dusk is the Ness Islands Walk, with notable stops such as Whin Park and St. Andrew’s Cathedral.

 Read more about the best walks in Scotland here.

 Lerwick, the main port of the Shetland Islands, has around four more hours of daylight than the rest of the country.
 Located in the far north, it’s the perfect place to spot the Northern Lights if skies are clear.
 The end of July / early August, sunsets are as late as 9:30pm and twilight can last until sunrise.
 For a midnight golf session, go to Shetland Golf Club – this is a once-in-a-lifetime experience and ideal for group golfing vacations.